PUBLICATIONS

 Short Stories

-COMING SOON: "Late-Night Calls” [Fantasy Horror/Speculative Fiction], to be published in 34 Orchard, Issue 11.
-A rookie paramedic contemplates quitting as he struggles to grapple with the mounting guilt over all the people he has failed to save.
-Available April 25, 2025.
+A rookie paramedic contemplates quitting as she struggles to grapple with the mounting guilt over all the people she has failed to save.

 A myth about water and women.
 Water girls climb the mountain in the center of the island to collect water from the sacred cloud.
 It is a treacherous journey from which most do not return.
 This is the story of one who did.
 Her name is Nol.
 Her sister’s name was Mauna.

-A short story about the grisly lengths one young man goes to get out from under the burden of his student loans.
-Not for the faint of heart.
+A short story about the grisly lengths one young man goes to get out from under the burden of student loans.
+Warning: Not for the faint of heart.

-Two lifelong friends, an ex-con (Maddy) and a tollbooth worker (Halima) pull off one last heist: robbing the tollbooths up and down the Florida Turnpike to get enough money to earn passage on the last rocket leaving Earth for the new world: Planet F.
+Two lifelong friends, an ex-con and a tollbooth worker, pull off one last heist: robbing the tollbooths up and down the Florida Turnpike to get enough money to earn passage on the last rocket leaving Earth for the new world – Planet F.

 Published in BarBar Literary Magazine (September 2023)